FnanB/compSys-e2018-pub/coursedescription.md

 # Course Description

 This course is a general introduction to computer systems.
 You will learn how computers works at a basic but fundamental level and how this reflects to the programs that you write.
-We will cover topics from Machine architecture, Operating Systems, Computer Networks, and Encryption.
+We will cover topics from Machine architecture, Operating Systems, Computer Networks, and basic Security.
 We will also introduce you to the C programming language, which will be used throughout the course.

 ## Overall outline